 The Early College/Dual-Enrollment program provides a great opportunity for high school students to get started earning credit toward a college degree during their high school years.
 And the best news is that students enrolled in program receive a 50% scholarship applicable to the first 15 credits taken—half off the regular tuition cost!

-Get the details below, and then get started by applying for admission.
+Get the details below, or contact us at email@example.com for more information.
+And then get started by applying for admission.

-Students are limited to a maximum of nine credits per semester, with a maximum of 15 total credits while enrolled in the Early College Program.
-Credits taken beyond these set limits are charged at full tuition rates.
+Students are limited to a maximum of nine (9) credits each semester, with a maximum of fifteen (15) credits while enrolled in the Early College/Dual Enrollment program.
+Students may continue taking credits beyond 15; however, credits above the 15-credit limit are charged at full tuition rates.